Vallow-Daybell murders: Lori (2023)

 During the closing arguments, Lori's attorney Jim Archibald depicted her as being under Chad Daybell's psychological control.
 Prosecutor Rob Wood summed up the evidence that showed Lori had participated in the conspiracy to commit all three murders and reminded the jury how Lori had never reported that her children were missing and had lied to multiple people about their whereabouts.

 On May 12, 2023, Lori was found guilty of all criminal charges.
-On July 31, 2023, she received three consecutive life sentences without the possibility of parole for, respectively, the murder of Tylee, the murder of J.J., and the conspiracy to commit murder charge of Tammy, in addition to fines and restitution for the grand theft charges.
+On July 31, 2023, she received three consecutive life sentences without the possibility of parole for, respectively, the murder of Tylee, the murder of J.J., and the conspiracy to murder Tammy, in addition to fines and restitution for the grand theft charges.

-Judge Boyce said that Lori had murdered her children to "remove them as obstacles and to profit financially", by choosing "the most evil and destructive path possible" and going down "a bizarre, religious rabbit hole" to justify their killings.
+Judge Boyce said that Lori had murdered her children to "remove them as obstacles and to profit financially," by choosing "the most evil and destructive path possible" and going down "a bizarre, religious rabbit hole" to justify their killings.

 Before her sentencing, Lori made her first public statement since her arrest.
 She said that she had been speaking to Jesus, as well as to her children and to Tammy, and that Tylee, J.J. and Tammy were "happy and extremely busy" in heaven.
-She also stated: "Jesus Christ knows that no one was murdered in this case.
+She also stated, "Jesus Christ knows that no one was murdered in this case.
 Accidental deaths happen, suicides happen, fatal side effects from medications happen."

 An alternate juror during Lori's trial described Lori as "a monster" after seeing graphic photos of Tylee and J.J. as well as Lori and Chad's Hawaii wedding photos after them murdering the children.

 On May 30, 2025, Lori's attorney filed a notice of appeal for her 2023 conviction, demanding a new trial.